 - Never refer to the answer sheet until you’ve completed the entire paper.

 - Just before the exam, read through the notes once.

 When GCE results are released in Cameroon, it is another showdown of students' performances at both the Ordinary Level and Advanced Level.

 The Release of Cameroon GCE Exam results is one of the most awakening moment in the country, as it brings to light the reality of the effort put in place by students, and enable them to see if their hard work was rewarded or if it was not good enough in the course of their preparation.

-Sincere congratulations to the students who have scored PASS results in the latest released GCE results 2020.
-For those who did not make it, I encourage you to double your effort to obtain better scores in the forthcoming GCE Exams in 2021.
+Sincere congratulations to the students who have scored PASS results in the latest released GCE results 2021.
+For those who did not make it, I encourage you to prepare well for the General Certificate of Education Board exam and double your effort to obtain better scores in the forthcoming GCE Exams in 2022.